I

 Remote Access & Administration

-Any remote access to systems that process sensitive cardholder data must:
+Any remote access to systems that process or transmit sensitive cardholder data must:

 1. Use the WTS-provided secure remote access solution, which provides automatic disconnection of sessions